keitaroinc/keitaro-theme/README.md

 ### Creating lists with check marks

 Create or select a **List** block in Gutenberg and expand the **Advanced** section in the right sidebar.
 Enter `list-checked` in the **Additional CSS class(es)** input and click Update.

+### Removing extra empty space above and below Groups

+To remove the extra empty space above a Group block, select the Group block, expand the **Advanced** section in the right sidebar, enter `no-padding-top` the **Additional CSS class(es)** input and click Update.

+To remove the extra empty space below a Group block, select the Group block, expand the **Advanced** section in the right sidebar, enter `no-padding-bottom` the **Additional CSS class(es)** input and click Update.

+Entering both CSS classes delimited by a space is also supported.